zenml-io/zenml/docs/book/advanced-guide/pipelines/containerization.md

 * Starts from a parent image which needs to have ZenML installed.
 By default, this will use the [official ZenML image](https://hub.docker.com/r/zenmldocker/zenml/) for the Python and ZenML version that you're using in the active Python environment.
 If you want to use a different image as the base for the following steps, check out [this guide](#using-a-custom-parent-image).
 * **Installs additional pip dependencies**.
 ZenML will automatically detect which integrations are used in your stack and install the required dependencies.
 If your pipeline needs any additional requirements, check out our [guide on including custom dependencies](#how-to-install-additional-pip-dependencies).
-* **Copies your global configuration**.
-This is needed so that ZenML can connect to your [deployed ZenML instance](../../getting-started/deploying-zenml/deploying-zenml.md) to fetch the active stack and other required information.
-* **Copies your source files**.
-These files need to be included in the Docker image so ZenML can execute your step code.
-Check out [this section](#which-files-get-included) for more information on which files get included by default and how to exclude files.
+* **Optionally copies your source files**.
+Your source files need to be available inside the Docker container so ZenML can execute your step code.
+Check out [this section](#handling-source-files) for more information on how you can customize how ZenML handles your source files in Docker images.
 * **Sets user-defined environment variables.**

 ## Separate Docker images for different steps in your pipeline